WWE Caught Lying About ‘WrestleMania’ Attendance Records

 The one number that the WWE couldn’t inflate was the total amount made on ticket sales.
 The gate for WrestleMania 32 brought in $17.3 million, which still breaks the previous WWE records.
 That is still an impressive number but doesn’t hold the same weight as telling people that over 100,000 people attended the event.

 It is also interesting to note that the WrestleMania attendance record at WrestleMania III of 93,179 was actually closer to 78,000.
-That number was actually higher than that because the Pontiac Silverdome holds 78,000 for football games, and there were 7,000-8,000 seats on the field as well, so it was still over 80,000 at that event, which was still a record for the WWE.
+That number was actually higher than that because the Pontiac Silverdome holds 78,000 for football games and there were 7,000-8,000 seats on the field as well, so it was still over 80,000 at that event – which was still a record for the WWE.

 Of course, the inflated WrestleMania attendance record for both events is not something that is unique to the WWE.
-In a report by Business in Vancouver, information obtained by the Freedom of Information Act indicates that the Vancouver Giants hockey team claimed they brought in 5,169 fans per game, but the number was actually 3,332 per game.
+In a report by Business in Vancouver, information obtained by the Freedom of Information Act indicates that the Vancouver Giants hockey team claimed they brought in 5,169 fans a game but the number was actually 3,332 per game.

-Forbes reported that major sports teams would inflate attendance records because it brings in better sponsorships.
+Forbes reported that major sports teams will inflate attendance records because it brings in better sponsorships.
 The site reports that the attendance only counts people who buy tickets and not those who actually attend the event.

-Forbes also reported that the NFL has to sell out their games or face local blackouts, so there are ways to inflate that.
+Forbes also reported that the NFL has to sell out their games or face local blackouts so there are ways to inflate that.
 An example is when a restaurant owner bought between 7,000 to 8,000 tickets for the Buffalo Bills season finale so the game would not be blacked out.

 However, the WWE inflated the attendance at WrestleMania III for media attention.
-Thirty years later, people still talk about that attendance record, so it worked.
+30 years later, people still talk about that attendance record so it worked.

 RELATED WWE REPORTS BY THE INQUISITR